jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 15
 ==Explain how lower-level protocols work in general?==

 - The levels referred to here are the layers of the OSI or TCP/IP model.
 The levels or layers at the bottom of these models relate more to the transmission of information over physical infrastructure such as the wires, cables, or radio waves.
 Protocols at these levels define how binary information will actually be sent and received.
-At the lowest level (physical) common protocols might be 802.11 for wifi communication or standards for coaxial and fibre optic cable.
-The sending and receiving of information via that physical infrastructure will be governed by link protocols such as Ethernet which includes a header with source and destination address information along with additional data payload information.
+At the lowest levels (data link, physical or link) common protocols might be 802.11 for wifi communication, Ethernet standards, or other standards for coaxial and fibre optic cable.
+These protocols govern the sending and receiving of information via that physical infrastructure.
+The Ethernet standard defines a Frame (a unit of information sent via Ethernet) which includes a header with source and destination MAC address information along with additional data payload information.

+- The layer "above" the data link / physical or link layer is the network or internet layer.
+The protocol at this layer, the "Internet Protocol" (IP) is concerned with routing Packets (the name of the PDU for this protocol) of information across the internet from 1 router to another, ultimately helping data to traverse from 1 network to another.
+Packets are labelled with a source IP address and a destination IP address.
+The IP address is a logical address, assigned dynamically to computers that connect to the internet, which is hierarchical in nature and thus supports routers in progressively routing packets towards the correct router managing the destination network.

 ---